insooth/insooth.github.io/templated-generic-lambdas.md

 };
 ```

 Of course, one can take brute-force to obtain the required type information.
-For instance, one may call [`get_if`](http://en.cppreference.com/w/cpp/utility/variant/get_if) and check the returned result value for all the possible cases; or may continue to catch `bad_variant_access` exceptions until there is no more exceptions thrown.
-For all the possible cases, hard-coded.
+For instance, one may call [`get_if`](http://en.cppreference.com/w/cpp/utility/variant/get_if) and check the returned result value for all the possible cases; or may continue to catch `bad_variant_access` exceptions until there is no more exceptions thrown, for all the possible cases, hard-coded.
 By doing that, one can reach new levels of silliness.
 Don't do that.
-It is even worse than banning the use of language features that improve code readability and safety because of buggy IDE's built-in syntax checker.
+It is even worse than banning the use of language features that improve code readability and safety because of a bug in an IDE's built-in syntax checker.

 ## Solution